Dr. Marcel Junqueira, M.D.

 Dr. Roberts was born and raised in Pueblo, Colorado.
 He graduated in the top 10 from South High School.
 He received his Bachelor of Science degree in Exercise Science Cum Laude from Brigham Young University and obtained his medical degree from the Medical College of Wisconsin.
 His residency was completed at the University of New Mexico, Department of Emergency Medicine, where he served as one of the Chief Residents.

-Dr. Roberts is a passionate community volunteer and currently serves as Assistant Professor of Emergency Medicine at the University of New Mexico, and on the Board of Directors for the Colorado Medical Society, representing the Pueblo County Medical Society.
+Dr. Roberts is a passionate community volunteer and currently serves as Assistant Professor of Emergency Medicine at the University of New Mexico, and has served on the Board of Directors for the Colorado Medical Society, representing the Pueblo County Medical Society.

 Dr. Walker received the Physician of the Year, “Golden Stethoscope Award” in 2016.
 She has served as the chairperson of the OR Steering Committee since it was formed in 2016.
 She has also served as an Associate Professor at Rocky Vista University.